-We observed higher GSK-3 $\beta$ and lower $\beta$ -catenin protein levels in LiCl-treated T47D cells.
-Although LiCl is known as an inhibitor of GSK-3 $\beta$ protein (Quiroz et al. 2004), it increased total level and decreased the inactive form of GSK-3 $\beta$ in some breast cancer cells (Gustin et al. 2009).
-It was mentioned that the LiCl-induced increase in GSK-3 $\beta$ protein level occurred through an unknown mechanism.
-GSK-3 $\beta$ phosphorylates and thereby targets $\beta$ -catenin molecule for proteasomal degradation (Liu et al. 2002).
-Therefore, the decreased $\beta$ -catenin protein level (Fig. 4A) verified the functionality of upregulated GSK-3 $\beta$ .
-GSK-3 $\beta$ / $\beta$ -catenin pathway might play an important role in LiCl-induced alterations in radioresistance of breast cancer cell lines.
-It is also possible that LiCl inhibits DSB repair by affecting other LiCl targets (Quiroz et al. 2004).
-LiCl treatment decreased the Mre11 mRNA level in T47D cells (Fig. 4B).
-It is mentioned that a direct correlation exists between Mre11 mRNA and its protein level (Garner and Eastman 2011).
-The Mre11 repression was accompanied by decrease in $\beta$ -catenin protein level. $\beta$ -catenin protein level has been shown to be in direct correlation with Mre11 transcription (Deng et al. 2011).

-Based on the estimated results of TLK model, LiCl decreased the complex DSB repair rate ( $\lambda_2$ ) and the DSB-DSB pairwise interaction rate ( $\eta$ ) but it did not change the simple DSB repair rate ( $\lambda_1$ ).
-The $\lambda_2$ and $\eta$ lower repair rates in LiCltreated cells could increase the remaining DSBs as observed in comet assay experiments (Fig. 2B).
+We observed higher GSK-3 β and lower β -catenin protein levels in LiCl-treated T47D cells.
+Although LiCl is known as an inhibitor of GSK-3 β protein (Quiroz et al. 2004), it increased total level and decreased the inactive form of GSK-3 β in some breast cancer cells (Gustin et al. 2009).
+It was mentioned that the LiCl-induced increase in GSK-3 β protein level occurred through an unknown mechanism.
+GSK-3 β phosphorylates and thereby targets β -catenin molecule for proteasomal degradation (Liu et al. 2002).
+Therefore, the decreased β -catenin protein level (Fig. 4A) verified the functionality of upregulated GSK-3 β .
+GSK-3 β / β -catenin pathway might play an important role in LiCl-induced alterations in radioresistance of breast cancer cell lines.
+It is also possible that LiCl inhibits DSB repair by affecting other LiCl targets (Quiroz et al. 2004). transcription (Deng et al. 2011).
+Based on the estimated results of TLK model, LiCl decreased the complex DSB repair rate (λ_2) and the DSB-DSB pairwise interaction rate (η) but it did not change the simple DSB repair rate (λ_1).
+The λ_2 and η lower repair rates in LiCltreated cells could increase the remaining DSBs as observed in comet assay experiments (Fig. 2B).
 Among the IR-induced DNA lesions, DSBs are the most lethal.
 Two major DSB repair pathways are non-homologous end joining (NHEJ) and homologous recombination repair (HRR).
 NHEJ repair is subdivided into canonical NHEJ (C-NHEJ) and alternative end joining (A-EJ).
 Mre11 is one of the three components of the MRN complex involved in the C-NHEJ repair of complex DSBs (Huang and Dynan 2002; Riballo et al. 2004).
-Simple DSBs that undergo fast repair (Stewart 2001; Reynolds et al. 2012) need Ku70/80 and ligase IV/XRCC4 complexes and
+Simple DSBs that undergo fast repair (Stewart 2001; Reynolds et al. 2012) need Ku70/80 and ligase IV/XRCC4 complexes and level has been shown to be in direct correlation with Mre11

 Figure 4.
-LiCl treatment decreased $\beta$ -catenin protein and Mre11 mRNA levels.
-Lysates of control cells and cells treated with 20 mM LiCl for 24 hours were used for assessing $\beta$ -catenin protein level by immunoblotting (A) and Mre11 mRNA level by RT-PCR analysis (B).
-Lamin B2 and $\beta$ -actin were used as loading controls.
-Data represent mean $\pm$ SEM of three independent experiments. \ p < 0.05 compared with control.
+LiCl treatment decreased β -catenin protein and Mre11 mRNA levels.
+Lysates of control cells and cells treated with 20 mM LiCl for 24 hours were used for assessing β -catenin protein level by immunoblotting (A) and Mre11 mRNA level by RT-PCR analysis (B).
+Lamin B2 and β -actin were used as loading controls.
+Data represent mean \pm SEM of three independent experiments. p < 0.05 compared with control.